5TH ANNUAL

 10:15

-This session explores the integration of AI-driven automation to evolve traditional SOCs into self-healing systems, addressing talent shortages and escalating threats in Singapore’s high-stakes digital economy.
+As large enterprises accelerate the adoption of automated SOCs, cyber security teams gain faster remediation capabilities and seamless access across distributed environments.
+This session explores how AI-driven automation is transforming traditional SOCs into self-healing systems—addressing talent shortages while countering escalating threats in Singapore’s high-stakes digital economy.

 Morning Coffee Break